 Lexi is a New York State licensed and American Speech and Language Association (ASHA) Certified Speech and Language Pathologist who works and resides in New York City.
 She received a Bachelor of Arts in Communication Science Disorders from St. John's University and a Master's of Science from Seton Hall University.

 Lexi is PROMPT trained, trained in the Wilson Reading Program, and holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate in New York State.
 She has specific training in Social Development Intervention (SDI) for children and teens on the Autism Spectrum Disorder through New York University's Autism Spectrum Disorders- Nest Program.
 Lexi has been providing therapy services and conducting evaluations for the New York State Department of Health Early Intervention Program for three years.
-Additionally, she has five years of school-based Speech Therapy experience where she has developed and implemented individualized education programs (IEPs) for students from K-12th grade.
+Additionally, she has seven years of school-based Speech Therapy experience where she has developed and implemented individualized education programs (IEPs) for students from K-12th grade.

-Dawn is a New York State-licensed and ASHA certified Speech-Language Pathologist with over 20 years of experience.
+Dawn is a New York State-licensed and ASHA certified Speech-Language Pathologist with 20 years of experience.
 Dawn Received a Bachelor of Arts degree in Communication Science Disorders from Queens College and a Master of Arts degree in Speech-Language Pathology from Hofstra University.
 Dawn currently holds an additional license of Teacher of Speech and Hearing Handicapped (TSHH).

 Dawn has experience with a wide range of speech and language disorders including: Expressive and Receptive Language Delays, Articulation and Phonological Delays, Fluency Disorders, Auditory Processing Disorders, Pervasive Developmental Delays, Hearing Loss, and Intellectual Disabilities.
 Additionally, Dawn has a passion for literacy and uses various programs including Lively Letters, Sight Words You Can See, Recipe for Reading, and various aspects of Orton-Gillingham to teach literacy to her clients.